schickta/Adszu/README.md

 The code for the Adszu platform, available via GitHub, resides in three folders:

-Adszu Platform: This is the ad server itself.
+* Adszu Platform: This is the ad server itself.
 It is a Microsoft Visual Studio 2010 solution that can be deployed to the cloud on the Microsoft Azure platform.

-AdszuDesktop: A "thick client" .NET application (WinForms) that communicates with the Adszu plaform, and enables administrators to set up new Ad accounts, and create and deploy ads to the server.
+* AdszuDesktop: A "thick client" .NET application (WinForms) that communicates with the Adszu plaform, and enables administrators to set up new Ad accounts, and create and deploy ads to the server.

+* WP7AdFinder: This Windows Phone 7 application (Silverlight) demonstrates the consumer capabilities of the platform.
+It enables the user to scan a QR Code with their WP7 phone, then send the code to the Adszu platform which analyzes the code, determines the most-appropriate ads to display.
+WP7AdFinder displays the ads returned by the platform.